bmillemathias/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

 Test plugins do not use the standard configuration and documentation system described above.

-For example test plugins, see the source code for the `test plugins included with Ansible Core <https://github.com/ansible/ansible/tree/devel/lib/ansible/plugins/test>`_.
+For example test plugins, see the source code for the `test plugins included with Ansible Base <https://github.com/ansible/ansible/tree/devel/lib/ansible/plugins/test>`_.

 .. _developing_vars_plugins: